IdahoLabUnsupported/PXL/README.md

 This package comes with various scripts that work together to get the pixel coordinate.

 # Important Info
-This code is provided under a ___ license and is not maintained.
+This code is provided under a BSD-3-Clause license and is not maintained.
+Feel free to alter this code.